 In early 1983, as Iron Maiden faced the momentous task of recording a follow-up to the groundbreaking The Number Of The Beast album, they did so with a new drummer: Nicko McBrain.

-McBrain had been playing with The Pat Travers Band and more recently the French band Trust, when the call came from Iron Maiden.
+McBrain had been playing with The Pat Travers Band and more recently the French band Trust, when the call came from Iron Maiden at the end of 1982.
 Clive Burr had been asked to leave, and Nicko was asked to come and have a jam with the band.
 He was then promptly offered the gig, with Harris knowing that “he’d be the right man for the job.”
 Nicko’s reaction?
 “I was well fucking pleased!”

 “The best album we’d done up to then, easily.”